Therapy, differently.

 About

-Ryan Rodriguez, JD, MA, LPC
+Ryan Rodriguez, JD, MA, LPC, LCDC

 I'm a Licensed Professional Counselor who grew up in the Park Cities area of Dallas, Texas.
 I have bachelor degrees in sociology and government from The University of Texas at Austin; a juris doctor from Texas Wesleyan University School of Law; and a master’s degree in mental health counseling from Northwestern University.
 However, I am known for saying that my experience is my best education!
 I'm a therapist who has "been there, done that," with both positive experiences and personal and mental health challenges.

 My 3,000 post-grad hours were spent learning from and working alongside several nationally-renowned clinicians.
 During this time I gained experience working with adolescents and adults in the treatment of depression, anxiety, trauma, codependency, traumatic brain injury, and substance abuse.
 I also have extended experience working with couples to improve communication, reestablish trust, and rebuild after betrayal.
 I have provided counseling for several sober living houses, intensive outpatient programs (IOP), and in private practice.
 I developed the curriculum for one of the IOPs and was a large contributor to the curriculum at another.
 Since becoming fully licensed, I have expanded my therapeutic practice to include ancillary services, including drug and alcohol interventions (I currently have a 100% success rate), drug and alcohol evaluations, and ketamine-assisted psychotherapy.
 I also own and operate Revolve Wellness Collective, a one-stop shop for mental health and whole body wellness.
-Revolve currently has a psychiatrist, a psychiatric nurse practitioner, functional and integrative medicine provider, therapists for all ages and issues, and coaches.
+Revolve currently has a psychiatric nurse practitioner, functional and integrative medicine provider, therapists for all ages and issues, and coaches.
 I run my counseling practice out of Revolve's office conveniently located in Preston Center.